triamnetwork/triam-docs/examples.md

 ## Creating a payment transaction

 js-stellar-sdk exposes the [`TransactionBuilder`](https://github.com/stellar/js-stellar-base/blob/master/src/transaction_builder.js) class from js-stellar-base.
-There are more examples of [building transactions here](https://www.stellar.org/developers/js-stellar-base/learn/base-examples.html).
-All those examples can be signed and submitted to Stellar in a similar manner as is done below.
+There are more examples of [building transactions here](#).
+All those examples can be signed and submitted to Arm in a similar manner as is done below.

 In this example you must ensure that the destination account exists